rowland/tuppence/SPECIFICATION.md

   - An initializer (optional)
   - A condition (mandatory)
   - A step expression (optional, placed either in the loop header or at the end of the block)

+The loop returns a value with the same shape as the initializer.
+The loop exits when the condition becomes false, returning the final value of the block (or the initializer value if the condition is false on the first iteration).

 Example: